nats-io/nats-streaming-server/README.md

 automatically join the leader.
 If the server is recovering, it will use the recovered cluster configuration.

-Here is an example of starting three servers in a cluster:
+Here is an example of starting three servers in a cluster.
+For this example, we run a separate NATS server which the Streaming servers connect to.

 ```
 nats-streaming-server -store file -dir store-a -clustered -cluster_node_id a -cluster_peers b,c -nats_server nats://localhost:4222